Instagram is a powerful tool for brands to reach audiences globally, but with millions of posts made every day, how do you stand out?

 The more user generated content you post, the more followers will try to contribute to your page, effectively increasing your brand’s content without you even posting or creating anything new!

 But be careful when using this tactic.
 Ensure that every post you curate is high-quality and relevant to your page.
 If you already have a branded hashtag that is regularly used by others, pick out the best content from here.

-Instagram are owned by Facebook (the kings of social media advertising) and they’ve ploughed a ton of their knowledge into the photo sharing app.
+Instagram is owned by Facebook (the kings of social media advertising) and they’ve ploughed a ton of their knowledge into the photo-sharing app.

 An Instagram ad places your post in the newsfeed of people who are not part of your following, instantly increasing the reach of your post.
 This boost in impressions will generate more engagement and also boost the organic reach of your post and your chances of appearing in the ‘explore’ page.

-There are two ways of running and Instagram ad:
+There are two ways of running an Instagram ad: